quentin-binstok/PIC/README.md

 - the FLIP method,
 - and the APIC method.

-A more advanced topic will be explored, which is yet to be determined.
+A more advanced topic will be explored, which will be adding thermic effects to the simulations.

 ## Building

 To build, just run `./make.sh`.
 If you need to clean up the directory, run `./make.sh clean`.
 If you want to make a clean build, `./make.sh clean_build` is available.

+## Running

+Once you have obtained a binary file, run `./solver.out <json file>` to run the simulation.